ava-labs/avalanche-docs/docs/quickstart/adjusting-gas-price-during-high-network-activity.md

 case, you need to increase the max fee cap of your transaction above the current base fee for it to be included in the block.

-These fee adjustments can be made through wallets like MetaMask.
+These fee adjustments can be made through wallets like Core or MetaMask.

 ## Adjusting Gas Fees Before Submitting the Transaction